 Decoctions of the liquorice shrub Glycyrrhiza glabra, had been the universal cure-all for pulmonary complaints since antiquity.
 It was first brought to Britain in the early 12th century by Spanish monks from the Cluniac monastery in Sahagan visiting their brethren at the newly founded priory at Ponterfract.
 The plants thrived and were soon established in the herb garths of other monastic houses in Yorkshire.

-NB: As with any natural tobacco product, artisan nasal snuff can be susceptible to mould if it is not stored correctly.
+The origin of the sweet loved by children dates from the 1700's, when George Dunhill, an apothecary in Pontefract, added sugar to a decoction of liquorice root to create a form of cough lozenge.
+In rural Yorkshire and Lancashire, liquorice is always referred to as "Spanish".NB: As with any natural tobacco product, artisan nasal snuff can be susceptible to mould if it is not stored correctly.
 All of our snuffs are heat treated before packing to ensure an indefinite shelf-life whilst in the original, unopened containers.
 Our snuffs are traditionally made without chemical preservatives and we recommend that once opened the snuffs should be kept in the tightly closed brand container and stored in a refrigerator.
 Only decant using a clean, dry implement.